keduba/my_test/content/post/update/index.md

 #### 28th January

 Finished the Python OOP Tutorial series yesterday, all the way to Decorators.
 I'll still need to look at a separate video Corey made on Decorators.
 In the meantime for some personal reasons, I am behind on Andrew's programming assignment in Octave.
 I finished the tutorials for week 4 in one sitting (about 4 hours) but the programming assignments are waiting for me.

+### FEBRUARY 2022

+#### 2 February

+Can you believe it!
+I thought I'd be starting Week 8 this week but I'm only just finishing Week 5.
+Anyway, the motivation to continue is there and I'm running with it.
+I'm writing the Neural Network programming assignment for Week 5, and it's going well.
+I should finish it today and start Week 6.

+#### 4 February

+I finished Week 6 yesterday.
+One day after I started it.
+That's good.
+I still have to do the programming assignment but I think I'll deal with that tomorrow which is Saturday.
+Today I'll work on Week 7.
+That way if I successfully complete the lessons for Week 7, I'll be able to do all the programming assignments for Weeks 6 and 7 at the same time.
+I realised that there is a tutorial for the assignments so I'll use those tomorrow too.
+Hopefully it should make it go faster.